 You should always make sure that your builder or tradesperson is properly licensed.

-For builders, subcontractors and swimming pool builders you can check via Service NSW.
+For builders, subcontractors and swimming pool builders you can check via Service NSW if that service provider is licensed.

-For architects you can check via NSW Architects Registration Board.
+For architects you can check via NSW Architects Registration Board if the architect is registered.

 If your dispute is with someone unlicensed, the remedies provided by resolution bodies are limited.